tenstorrent/tt-metal/docs/source/tt_metal/examples/matmul_single_core.rst

     uint32_t dst_addr = dst_dram_buffer.address();

 We need to declare three circular buffers to enable data transfer between the reader, compute, and writer engines.
-Input tiles count is = 2 because it's single tile process, and double-buffer.
+Input tiles count is 2 because although the computation is a single tile process, we want to get a performance boost by double buffering..

 .. code-block:: cpp